 It may be pervasive, but it isn’t correct.

-And for a different twist, here’s a Boston Cream Cheesecake recipe (actually a pie).
+For a different twist, here’s a Boston Cream Cheesecake recipe (actually a pie).